 Renewing your Global Entry early does not shorten the amount of time you have Global Entry.
 After you renew your Global Entry, five (5) years will be added to your original Global Entry expiration date so there is no reason not to renew early.

-You will not receive any kind of email or notice that your Global Entry is due to expire (at least we did not) so you need to know or look up your Global Entry expiration date.
+You may not receive any kind of email or notice that your Global Entry is due to expire (at least we did not) so you need to look up your Global Entry expiration date if you have not made a note of it.

 When Does My Global Entry Expire?